kgkars/tvm-financejs/README.md

 This library is a set of common finance formulas used in time value of money calculations.
 The formulas are designed to have the same input style as Microsoft Excel's finance formula of the same name, and should provide substantially the same return values.
 (Unit tests all pass to the 8th decimal place).

 ### Backstory
 This library came about as I was building a small prototype application that required some simple financial calculations for loan payments, rate, and present value.
 I was very familiar with the formulas and their uses in Excel (as was my target audience), and looked online for a JavaScript library that had a similar formula structure for the formulas I needed.
 Essam Al Joubori's great [finance.js](http://financejs.org/) had most of the formulas I needed and in a great integration format, but was missing the critical RATE formula.
 After a long search and testing of several examples of RATE formulas in other libraries that kept providing inconsistent results compared to Excel, I found examples of Microsoft's [source code for Excel in VBA format](https://github.com/microsoft/referencesource/blob/master/Microsoft.VisualBasic/runtime/msvbalib/Financial.vb).
-The RATE formula in this document needed a couple tweaks, but performed with great precision compared to the Excel.
+The RATE formula in this document needed a couple tweaks, but performed with great precision compared to Excel.

 ## Installation